perak/kitchen-site/files/getting_started.md

 }
 ...
 ```
-Property `"source\_file"` is thee path to the markdown file (relative to the input JSON file).
+Property `source_file` is thee path to the markdown file (relative to the input JSON file).

 ### Div component

-The component of type `"div"` is just a simple html div tag that will be inserted into your page (or component).
+The component of type `div` is just a simple html div tag that will be inserted into your page (or component).

 The following example shows how to add a bootstrap row with two columns into a page: